Dialogic/dialogic-rest-cpp/README.md

         > make
         > make install

-In addition to the C++ source code, there are a set of media, html and javascript files that accompany the demo.
+In addition to the C++ source code for the REST application itself, there are a set of media, html and javascript files that accompany the demo.
+These files must be installed on the XMS server.
 These are found in restconfdemo-media.tgz.
-Install them as follows:
+Install them on the XMS server (as root) as follows:

     > cd /var
     > tar xvfz <file-location>/restconfdemo.tgz